paolo-gajo/graph_parsers_vs_llms/README.md

 - `./biaffine_attention_parsing` contains the EfficientSDP/biaffine graph parser code.
 - `./llm_parsing` contains the LLM text-to-graph fine-tuning and evaluation code.
-- `./data` contains the shared datasets.
-This directory is intentionally ignored by git; download it separately from [this drive folder](https://drive.google.com/drive/folders/1vVKJIUzK4hIipfdEGmS0CCoFmUmZwOQV) and place it at the repository root.
-- `./results` contains experiment outputs produced by the training/evaluation scripts.
+- `./data` contains the datasets: CoNLL04, ADE, SciERC, enEWT, SciDTB, and ERFGC.
+ADE, CoNLL04 and SciERC can be download from [this drive folder](https://drive.google.com/drive/folders/1vVKJIUzK4hIipfdEGmS0CCoFmUmZwOQV). enEWT can be downloaded from [this repo](https://github.com/UniversalDependencies/UD_English-EWT).
+SciDTB can be downloaded from [this repo](https://github.com/PKU-TANGENT/SciDTB).
+To obtain ERFGC, contact the authors of [English recipe flow graph corpus](https://aclanthology.org/2020.lrec-1.638/) directly.

 ## Data